 Who’s Behind NetworkCheckr

-NetworkCheckr was built by John Herwick, a web developer and former Big 4 consultant who spent years advising federal and private sector CIOs and their teams on information technology Capital Planning and Investment Control (CPIC).
+NetworkCheckr was built by John Herwick, a web developer and former Big 4 consultant.
+He spent years advising federal and private sector CIOs on information technology Capital Planning and Investment Control (CPIC).

-That combination — years of advising senior IT leadership on technology strategy alongside hands-on web development skills — is what drives NetworkCheckr.
-The goal is to make networking concepts accessible and practical, backed by tools that actually work, written by someone who understands both the business and technical sides.
+The goal is simple.
+Make networking concepts accessible and practical, backed by tools that actually work.
+The work comes from someone who understands both the business and the technical sides.

 Expertise and Editorial Standards

 We take accuracy seriously.
-The content on NetworkCheckr is created and maintained by professionals with hands-on experience in network engineering, system administration, and software development.
+NetworkCheckr content is created and maintained by working professionals.
+Their hands-on experience spans network engineering, system administration, and software development.

 Our editorial process includes:

-• Authoritative sourcing — we reference RFCs, official vendor documentation, IANA registries, and recognized industry standards rather than relying on secondhand information
+- Authoritative sourcing — we reference RFCs, official vendor documentation, IANA registries, and recognized industry standards rather than secondhand information

-• Regular updates — networking standards and best practices evolve, and we revisit published content to ensure it stays current and accurate
+- Regular updates — networking standards evolve, and we revisit published content to keep it current and accurate

-• Clear attribution — when we cite specifications or standards, we link to the primary source so you can verify and dig deeper on your own
+- Clear attribution — when we cite a specification or standard, we link to the primary source.
+You can verify it and dig deeper yourself

 We believe that trustworthy technical content should demonstrate genuine expertise, not just claim it.
-That is why our guides include specific commands, real configuration examples, and explanations grounded in how protocols actually behave in production environments.
+That is why our guides include specific commands and real configuration examples.
+The explanations are grounded in how protocols behave in production.

 Get in Touch

 Have a question, suggestion, or correction?
 We welcome feedback from the community.
-Whether you have spotted an error in a guide, want to request a new tool, or just want to say hello, we would love to hear from you.
+Maybe you spotted an error in a guide.
+Maybe you want to request a new tool.
+Maybe you just want to say hello.
+Either way, we would love to hear from you.

 Visit our contact page to reach the NetworkCheckr team.